-Hogs going to market will be loaded out Sunday morning.
+Hogs going to market will be loaded out Sunday.
 4-H members will still be responsible for the care and clean-up of their swine until they are removed.
 All stalls are to be cleaned by exhibitors.
-If your hogs are removed Sunday morning, you will need to remove the manure from the barn to an area designated by the superintendent.
+If your hogs are removed Sunday, you will need to remove the manure from the barn to an area designated by the superintendent.

-CLASSES BELOW ARE JUDGED ON GENERAL PROJECTS DAY - FRIDAY, AUGUST 2, 2019
+CLASSES BELOW ARE JUDGED ON GENERAL PROJECTS DAY - FRIDAY, JULY 31, 2020